Need to pay suppliers with a credit card? How to get a “yes.”

 Generally, you can use a physical card or a virtual card, a convenient choice if you have multiple employees and teams making purchases.
 (Make sure you have a clear corporate credit card policy in place.)

-Some credit card companies lend a hand to small businesses that need to pay suppliers with credit card.
+Some credit card companies lend a hand to startups that need to pay suppliers with a credit card.
 For example, the company may partner with a third-party company to facilitate these transactions.

 Generally, the cardholder manually activates this feature for their card, depending on the card membership.
 The partner handles the rest, assigning your business a virtual account number to pay your vendors.

 After you initiate a transaction, the payment partner is able to send out a paper check or other payment method on behalf of your business.
 As part of this partnership, your credit card provider may award points that are normally reserved for direct card payments.

 Ask your card company if they have any accounts payable partnerships or other solutions available.

 3. Use a reliable third-party company.